DennisOsido/Enumerable-Methods/README.md

 To get a local copy up and running follow these simple example steps.
 - Clone the project unto your local machine
 - `cd` into the project directory
 - run ruby enumerable_methods.rb in terminal
+- copy test_cases.txt to enumerable_methods.rb file for sample output

 ## 🤝 Contributing